 Can Introverts Be Entrepreneurs?

 Entrepreneurship isn’t always the easiest path for the introverted among us.
+And most business schools don’t offer an MBA for entrepreneurs who are introverted.
 Some people are just born a little bit shyer and a little less comfortable in social situations.
 That, however, does not imply that introverted people can’t be successful entrepreneurs.

 Introvert, Extrovert or Ambivert?

 While some people adamantly insist that one is either an introvert or an extrovert, others acknowledge room for a blend of traits.
 Consider the possibility of degrees of introversion.
 For example, if you love being around people but must have regular alone time, you may belong to a group of individuals called “ambiverts.”
 Beth Buelow, blogger and Founder/CEO of The Introvert Entrepreneur, describes ambiverts as “those who walk the line between introversion and extroversion.”

 Buelow also writes that “we’re all on a continuum, with some leaning way more to one side than another, and lots of us close to the middle.”
 She goes on to acknowledge that we may have a core, preferred way of being, but we have also cultivated ways to be extroverted when needed, such as times when leading a meeting or speaking in front of others may be necessary.
 While these skills may seem impossible to the most cautious of introverts, rest assured that they can be cultivated.